ooddle

 Limited Strength Programming

 For lifters who want progressive strength programs, Aaptiv is thin.
-The strength classes are bodyweight or light dumbbell sessions, which work for general fitness but not for strength building.
+The strength classes are bodyweight or light dumbbell sessions, which work for general fitness but not for serious strength building.

 No Plan, Just Classes